 Shaker Aamer's lawyer maintains that he remained imprisoned for so long because he witnessed US and UK agents torturing men while he was in US detention.
 Shaker Aamer has claimed that MI5 officials were in the room when he was being tortured, which highlights the urgent need for an independent, judge-led inquiry into UK involvement in the CIA's programme of torture and rendition.

-Dozens of Guantánamo inmates have resorted to hunger strikes in protest at their conditions and continuing detention.
+Dozens of Guantánamo inmates have resorted to hunger strikes in protest at their conditions, continuing detention and human rights abuses as well as torture.
 At one time over 100 detainees were on hunger strike.

 The video above produced by The Guardian is based on testimonies from five detainees describing how they have been force fed with a tube.
 Shaker Aamer told his lawyer about dozens of 'Code Yellow' incidents, in which imates collapse or pass out.